hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 ### Connect the tunnel

-In your `docker-compose.yml` or `compose.yml` file that you are using for Home Assistant, add a new container for Cloudflare.
+In your `docker-compose.yml` or `compose.yml` file that you are using for Home Assistant, add a new service for the tunnel connector.
 Make sure to replace `[your token here]` with the token from the `docker run` command you copied earlier.

 ```yaml
 tunnel: